 Similar to when you first start working with clay, as your hands knead the clay it becomes soft and easy to manipulate.
 Once the clay is soft enough you can make it into any shape you want.
 This is how I felt the more I practiced partly because I was getting stronger from hitting but also because I had reached a point where I could easily feel and change things.

 Most students never reach threshold – this point of malleability.
 The average student doesn’t understand that the golf swing, like martial arts, is an art form as is every skill that requires a movement of the body.

 When you learn a new kick, new dance moves or a new backswing, you must slowly manipulate your body into positions.
 You might need to warm up and stretch.
 You should check to see if your movement is accurate.
 Once you reach your intended position you must rehearse the movement so the muscles of your entire body can move and feel the position.
 This is exactly the reason why we offer 3-day and 5-day schools.
 Having students for extended periods allows them to soften up and become more accepting of changes.

 Once you can hit the correct positions, repetition will “program” your body.
 Eventually will build “tracks” similar to a skier on a ski slope who sets his skis into a slot in the snow and the skis automatically follow the path.

 Positions before sequencing

 Sequencing of the golf swing starts with the lead arm and shoulder connection to the torso where everything connects.
-The torso, arms and pelvis turn together.
+The torso, arms, and pelvis turn together.
 If the spine is in the correct tilted position, this movement rotates the club in a small circle into the backswing.
 Then as the pelvis starts to slow down, the torso continues to rotate as the trail arm folds.
 The hands lift moving upward.
-This takes the hands up to the shoulder as the club continues to move on plane.
+This takes the hands up to the shoulder as the club continues to move on the plane.